 Lively and spontaneous country girls

 Leda Gloria, pseudonym of Leda Nicoletti was born in Rome, Italy, in 1912.
 She started her film career already at a young age, winning a film contest held by an American film company in Italy.
-She dropped her studies as harpist and acted in various silent Italian and German films.
+She dropped her studies as a harpist and acted in various silent Italian and German films.

-Gloria’s first film seems to have been the comedy Ragazze non scherzate/Girls do not joke (Alfred Lind, 1929) with Maurizio D’Ancora.
-Another of her early film roles was next to Lil Dagover in the German sound film Es gibt eine Frau die dich niemals vergisst/There is a woman who never forgets you (Leo Mittler 1930), also with Iván Petrovich.
+Gloria’s first film seems to have been the comedy Ragazze non scherzate/Girls do not Joke (Alfred Lind, 1929) with Maurizio D’Ancora.
+Another of her early film roles was next to Lil Dagover in the German sound film Es gibt eine Frau die dich niemals vergisst/There is a Woman Who Never Forgets You (Leo Mittler 1930), also with Iván Petrovich.

-With the coming of sound cinema she became one of the most active and popular Italian actresses.
+With the coming of sound cinema, she became one of the most active and popular Italian actresses.
 She first made her mark with two films by Alessandro Blasetti, Terra madre/Mother Earth (1931) and Palio (1932), playing lively and spontaneous country girls.
-In Terra madre Gloria played country girl Emilia opposite Sandro Salvini, former love interest in the silent diva films.
-Here he plays a duke who wants to sell his estate and move to the city, but after a fire extinguished with the help of the farmers he decides to stay.
+In Terra madre, Gloria played country girl Emilia opposite Sandro Salvini, former love interest in the silent diva films.
+Here he plays a duke who wants to sell his estate and move to the city, but after a fire is extinguished with the help of the farmers he decides to stay.

-Contrasting the bleak and bloodless 19th century vamps, Gloria showed a healthy beauty and simple but often convincing and solid acting.
-Examples of this she showed in La tavola dei poveri/The table of the poor (Alessandro Blasetti, 1932) and Il cappello a tre punte/Three Cornered Hat (Mario Camerini, 1934) with Eduardo De Filippo and Peppino De Filippo.
+Contrasting the bleak and bloodless 19th-century vamps, Gloria showed a healthy beauty and simple but often convincing and solid acting.
+Examples of this she showed in La tavola dei poveri/The Table of the Poor (Alessandro Blasetti, 1932) and Il cappello a tre punte/Three Cornered Hat (Mario Camerini, 1934) with Eduardo De Filippo and Peppino De Filippo.
+Leda Gloria encountered a big success with her first dramatic character in Montevergine (Carlo Campogalliani, 1939), starring Amedeo Nazzari in a story about a man bound for revenge as he has been wrongly accused of murder and innocently imprisoned.

 Italian postcard by Produzione Cines-Pittaluga, no. 30.
 Photo: Leda Gloria had in the rural drama Terra madre (Alessandro Blasetti, 1931).